 By Cristina Cuomo

-CRISTINA CUOMO: You have a quote on your site: “The amateur works until they get something right—the professional works until they can’t go wrong.”
+CRISTINA CUOMO: You have a quote on your personal website: “The amateur works until they get something right—the professional works until they can’t go wrong.”

 JULIE ANDREWS: It was something that was taught to me by my singing teacher many years ago, and I’ve never forgotten it.